-As you can see, if you want to master WordPress as well as learn how to use some essential plugins like Yoast SEO, Ninja Forms, and Jetpack, WP101 has video courses to get you up to speed.
+As you can see, if you want to master WordPress, as well as learn how to use some essential plugins such as Yoast SEO, Ninja Forms, and Jetpack, WP101 has video courses to get you up to speed.
 Also, if you’re planning to create an online store with WordPress, the two WooCommerce courses are aimed at you.

-It definitely looks like WP101 covers the essentials and beyond, so let’s see if the content is up to the job in the next section of our WP101 review.
+It definitely looks as though WP101 covers the essentials and more, so let’s see if the content is up to the job…

 WP101 Course Content Review

-The length of the WP101 courses vary, but to give you an idea of how much information they contain, the WordPress 101 course is 111 minutes, the WordPress 101 Beginners Tips and Tricks course is 30 minutes, and the 22-part complete guide to WooCommerce course is 98 minutes long.
+The lengths of the WP101 courses vary, but, to give you an idea of how much information they contain, the WordPress 101 course is 111 minutes, the WordPress 101 Beginners Tips and Tricks course is 30 minutes, and the 22-part complete guide to WooCommerce course is 98 minutes.

 Although most of the WP101 videos are reserved for their paying customers, the first videos from some of the courses are available for free.
-Thanks to this, you can check out the quality of the videos yourself, before signing up.
+This means you can check out the quality of the videos yourself before signing up.
 The video tutorial on the WordPress Editor is a good example of the type of content produced by WP101.

-As well as the good length of the courses, the video tutorials that make up the courses are very well presented.
-While the video and audio quality is very high, more importantly, the information is well delivered and everything is covered, step-by-step, in an easy to follow way.
+As well as the decent lengths of the courses, the video tutorials that make them up are very well presented.
+While the video and audio quality is very high, more importantly, the information is well delivered and everything is covered step-by-step in an easy-to-follow way.
 It’s clear the narration has been scripted, with no unintended pauses, fillers, or other speech disfluencies.

-Furthermore, the videos are updated each time the WordPress software, and the plugins that are covered, are updated.
-Thanks to this, you can be sure that, as long as you’re running the latest version of the software, what you see in the videos will match what’s displayed in your WordPress dashboard.
+Furthermore, the videos are updated each time the WordPress software and the plugins that are covered are updated.
+Because of this, you can be sure that, as long as you’re running the latest version of the software, what you see in the videos will match what’s displayed in your WordPress dashboard.

 WP101 User Experience

-Once you’ve signed up with WP101, you’ll automatically have access to the WP101 the Basics and the WP101 Beginners Tips and Tricks courses.
+Once you’ve signed up with WP101, you’ll automatically have access to two courses: WP101 the Basics and WP101 Beginners Tips and Tricks.

 Once you’re ready to take a course, you can simply click on the link to get started.
 A progress bar is displayed to make it clear how much of the course you’ve completed.
 To keep you on track, the modules are checked off as you complete them.

-The course videos are displayed on the website, via an embedded video player.
-You can easily switch to full-screen mode if necessary.
-Much like YouTube, the player settings make it easy to change the resolution and quality of the video playback, something users with limited bandwidth should find useful.
+The course videos are displayed on the website via an embedded video player, and you can easily switch to full-screen mode if necessary.
+Much like YouTube, the player settings make it easy to change the resolution and quality of the video playback — something users with limited bandwidth should find useful.

 As well as the English narration, closed captions in English are provided for all videos, as well as Spanish subtitles for some videos.
 Enabling or disabling the subtitles only takes a few clicks of the mouse.